Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 (1902-1929)

 Viceroy was built at Gosport for the Portsmouth-Gosport ferry service of the Port of Portsmouth Steam Launch & Towing Co in 1902.
 She moved to the Thames in 1929 for George Wheeler Launches, who kept her until 1946.
 Whilst reports indicate that she was re-engined as a diesel before entering service, the postcard below would indicate otherwise.
-Viceroy later served for PJ & RF Jackson of Hammrsmith (1946-1964), Thames Launches (1965-1970), Jackson Bros (1971-1980) and River Rides Ltd from 1981.
-I am not sure of her subsequent fate.
+Viceroy later served for PJ & RF Jackson of Hammersmith (1946-1964), Thames Launches (1965-1970), Jackson Bros (1971-1980) and River Rides Ltd (part of Catamaran Cruisers) from 1981.
+Viceroy was rebuilt as an enclosed double-decker for charter and service work in 1979.
+She ended her career as a houseboat on the River Medway.

 Postcard of Viceroy in Teddington Lock, on the River Thames